Compensation claims - the options available

 What do I do next?

-Unlike some lawyers we are willing to take on those claims that are not straightforward and may carry some risks.
-If we do take your case on we shall quickly start the process and endeavour to expedite your claim, seeking maximum compensation.
+Unlike some lawyers, we are willing to take on claims that are not straightforward and may carry some risks.
+If we accept your case, we will quickly start the process and endeavour to expedite your claim, seeking maximum compensation.

 Tracey Emmott